LACMIP/emu/docs/_documentation/typecollection.md

  *!* | *Before accessing specimens in the type collection, review the following:*
    --- | ---
-   ⚠️ | **Always ask for help when moving specimen trays**.
-They may be much heavier than they appear.
    ⚠️ | **Open drawers slowly and cautiously.** Be aware that these cabinets _do not_ have drawer stoppers.
 In other words, if you pull to hard, the drawer may fall out.
 As a precaution, always pull out the drawer immediately below the one you wish to access about halfway; it will act as an emergency "stopper" should you pull out the upper tray too far.
+   ⚠️ | **Always ask for help when moving drawers around.** They may be much heavier than they appear.
-   ⚠️ | **If specimens are damaged or disassociated from their labels, immediately alert the collections staff.** Never move specimens or labels between boxes, or reorganize the boxes within their drawers unless directed to do so.
+   ⚠️ | **If type specimens are damaged or disassociated from their labels, alert the collections staff immediately.** Never move specimens or labels between boxes, or reorganize the boxes within their drawers unless directed to do so.
    🔑 | All type specimens must be returned to their appropriate drawer(s)/cabinet(s) at the end of your shift.
-Similarly, the type room is a communal workspace with Malacology and should be kept tidy.
+Similarly, the type room is a communal workspace (shared with Malacology) and should be kept tidy.
-   🔑 | Please do not invite visitors into the type collection without consent from the Collections Manager or Curator.
+   🔑 | Please do not invite visitors into the type collection without permission from the Collections Manager or Curator.
-   🍱 | No food or drink (except water) is allowed in the type room, and please keep water away from specimens and equipment.
+   🚫 | Water is allowed in the type room, but should be kept away from specimens and equiment at all times.
+Please store/consume food and other beverages elsewhere.
-   😕❓ | Always ask questions when you are unsure what to do!
+   ❓ | Always ask questions when you're unsure what to do!

 ## What is "taxonomy"?